 I’ve spent my professional life as a trauma surgeon.
 Sewing up holes, trying to put the bodies back together of people who’ve been damaged in some way by physical energy.
 Sometimes that’s a bullet.
 Sometimes it’s a knife.
 Sometimes it’s a fist and most commonly it’s a fall or a car crash.
 The ways people hurt themselves and the ways people get hurt are truly amazing in terms of the variety and the severity.
 It’s also shocking to see the devastation that occurs to families upon the loss of someone they love from a severe injury, especially if that someone is their child.
 It’s inspiring to see how determinedly and desperately people fight to stay alive, to restore their life, to find meaning in the world after major injuries have occurred.
+Get yourself Bradenton criminal defense attorneys in case of injury.

 I talk about this to people all over the place and they’re always amazed when I quote that simple statistic.
 More of our children will die this year from injuries than all other causes put together.
 They commonly ask follow up questions.
 “What is the most common cause?”
 I answer that it depends on the age group.
 Toddlers have home accidents.
 Teenagers have car crashes.
 Kids in their teens and beyond die from intentional violence and suicide, very commonly and very tragically.